Furby: Emoto-Tronic Funky Furbies

 The Funky Furbies were released in August 2006 outside the United States.
-They are limited to three color combinations (pink and yellow; purple and green; blue and purple), they can sing three new songs and dance.
+They have three color combinations (pink and yellow; purple and green; blue and purple), they can sing three new songs and dance.
 They can be taught dance routines and remember them.

-Third generation (2012-2015)
+Third generation (2012–2015)

 A new Furby was released in the fall of 2012.
-It has more expressive LCD eyes, a wider range of motions, its own iOS and Android app, and the ability to adapt its personality in reaction to user behavior.
+It has new monochromatic LCD eyes, a wider range of motions and the ability to adapt its personality in reaction to user behavior.
 Compared to the first generation, variants with Russian, Chinese, Mandarin, Korean and Polish were also produced, increasing the number of languages to 14.
 The on-off switch is replaced with a reset button; the Furby turns itself off after one minute of inactivity.
-The app was removed from mobile app stores in 2021.
+It had its own iOS and Android app Furby, it communicated with one's Furby via high pitched sound.
+The application was however later removed from mobile app stores.

 Furby Party Rockers

 A series of toys called Furby Party Rockers was released in addition to the 2012 Furbies.
 Those feature pre-programmed personalities that differ between the various models.

 Instead of the screens that the full-size Furbies feature, their eyes are made out of transparent plastic with a backing that has a static pattern printed.
 The eyes have an LED backlight and the printed image is stereoscopic so that it changes depending on the viewing angle.
-The Party Rockers don't have any moving parts.
+The Party Rockers do not have any moving parts.

 Furby Boom

 In summer of 2013, about a year after the 2012 Furby came out, a new Furby was released with new different colors and new Personalities.
-It has a brand-new iOS and Android app, called Furby BOOM!, with many new features.
-The app was removed from mobile app stores in 2021.
+It had new iOS and Android app, called Furby BOOM!, with many new features, the app was however later removed from mobile app stores.

 Furblings (toy version)

-In June 2014, a toy version of the Furblings from the Furby BOOM! app was released along with a Golden limited time one.
-It can communicate with Furby Booms, and can be used with the app too.
+In June 2014, a toy version of the Furblings from the Furby BOOM! app was released along with a golden limited time one.
+It can communicate with Furby Booms, and can be used with the app.

 Furby Boom Crystal

-The release for Christmas 2014 is called the Furby Boom Crystal series, with a redesign of the ears, face and feet and new bright neon fur.
-The iOS and Android apps have also been redesigned.
+The release for Christmas 2014 was called the Furby Boom Crystal series, with a redesign of the ears, face and feet and new bright neon fur.
+The iOS and Android apps were also redesigned.